-(1) General

-(a) Preceptor track
+- (1) General - (a) Preceptor track

 Individuals who are not university employees and contribute primarily to the experiential teaching program of the college.
-Dentists appointed at or promoted to this track have met all requirements to practice dentistry.
+Pharmacists appointed at or promoted to this track have met all requirements to practice pharmacy.
 Exceptions may be made if recommended by the department chair and approved by the dean.

-(b) Dentistry education track
+(b) Pharmacy education track

-University employees outside of the college of dentistry who contribute significantly to the teaching, scholarship and service missions of the college.
+University employees outside of the college of pharmacy who contribute significantly to the teaching, scholarship and service missions of the college.
 Activities, in addition to teaching, may include development, implementation, administration, assessment and/or evaluation of core competencies, pedagogy, and curricular offerings.
 Substantial contributions in the area of research and scholarly activity are required at the rank of professor.

-(c) Specific activities and weightings by track and rank level are described in paragraphs (H)(2) and (H)(3) of this rule.

-(d) Time in rank for affiliated faculty is the same as for salaried faculty, as described in paragraph (F)(3) of this rule.

-(2) Preceptor track criteria by rank level
+- (c) Specific activities and weightings by track and rank level are described in paragraphs (H)(2) and (H)(3) of this appendix, and are listed in the activities table, paragraph (H)(4) of this appendix. - (d) Time in rank for affiliated faculty is the same as for salaried faculty, as described in paragraph (F)(3) of this appendix. - (2) Preceptor track criteria by rank level - (a) Pharmacists

-(a) Dentists